RedChilliesInc/Terraform/A. Introduction/README.md

 # Overview

 Infrastructure as Code (IaC) is provisioning of infrastructure through code instead of through manual processes.
-Yes! that's you've heard right., Oh Let's read it one more time.

 Sounds Intresting, we felt it as well for the first time., let\'s go further to understand further..,